eurodatacube/pygeoapi-kubernetes-papermill/README.md

 Note that you can arbitrarily combine `s3`, `home_volume_claim_name` and `extra_pvcs`.
 This means that it's possible to e.g. only use `s3` to fetch notebooks and store results, or to use only other volume claims, or any combination of these.

 `secrets` (Optional):
-List of secrets which will be mounted as volume under `/secret/<secret-name>`.
+List of secrets which will be mounted as volume under `/secret/<secret-name>` or made available as environment variable.

 `checkout_git_repo` (Optional):
 Clone a git repo to /home/jovyan/git/algorithm before the job starts.
 Useful to execute the latest version of notebooks or code of that repository. `secret_name` must contain `username` and `password` for git https checkout.